wavefrontHQ/docs/pages/doc/hello_wavefront_aws_tutorial.md

 This [90-second video](https://vmwaretv.vmware.com/embed/secure/iframe/entryId/1_gunwcmwm/uiConfId/49694343/pbc/252649793/st/0) gives a great overview of how to interact with dashboards and charts.

-## Task 4: How to Set Up and Use an Out-of-the-Box Alert
+## Task 4: Set Up and Use an Out-of-the-Box Alert

-For many integrations, we've preconfigured alerts for common use cases.
+Many integrations have preconfigured alerts for common use cases.
 All you have to do is:
+* Clone the alert.
-* Clone the alert and set the threshold(s) for the alert
+* Set the threshold(s) (for most alerts).
 * Specify who should get the alert.

 <table style="width: 100%;">